damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ### After

-Below example shows how to update capture description on existing event hub with starting with / after Module version  X.X.X
+Below example shows how to update capture description on existing event hub with starting with / after Module version  9.0.0

 ```
 $eventhub = Get-AzEventHub -InputObject <ResourceID of event hub>